Skip to content

 si

-Namespaces may be nested inside other namespaces
+Namespaces can be nested inside other namespaces:

 namespace Outer is